 U.S. Government regulations require that the University of Oregon verify the availability of sufficient financial support for non-immigrant students before a Certificate of Eligibility (Form I-20 or DS-2019) can be issued.
 International students must submit supporting financial documents (e.g., Graduate Teaching Fellowship (GTF) appointment contract, scholarship award letter and/or bank statements) with their applications.
 Students planning to be sponsored by an agency, government or other sponsor should have proof of financial support sent from the sponsoring agency (e.g., a letter from the sponsor and copies of the sponsor's bank statement).
 Financial verification documents should be sent to:

 Eugene, OR 97403-1217

 The Department of Planning, Public Policy and Management (PPPM) strongly encourages applications from people of all backgrounds.
 PPPM is dedicated to fostering an academic environment that will prepare our students to flourish in diverse communities found both locally and abroad.
 We recognize that a diverse student body brings multiple perspectives (e.g., cultural, historical, spiritual, political, etc.) that enhance the curriculum and offer various sources for learning.
 We also recognize that a familiarity and comfort with diverse viewpoints, backgrounds, and real-life experiences will help produce better future public leaders.

 The University of Oregon offers Diversity Building Scholarships for graduate students who are US citizens.
-The deadline is February 1.
+The deadline is before the department's application deadline.
 For more information and the application, go to:

 International students interested in financial aid opportunities should visit the U of O's International Affairs web page for additional information.